 – directivity and diversity of the antennas;

-– mobile reception;
+– mobile reception, including Doppler effects;

 – the general nature of the propagation path, e.g., paths over deserts, seas, coastal areas or mountains and, in particular, in areas subject to super-refractive conditions?

 3 To what extent are propagation statistics correlated over different paths and frequencies?